 According to Ofwat, people use around 150 litres of water a day, on average.

-From cleaning and gardening, washing the car to flushing the toilet, we’re using often using cold water, too.
-Reducing this can save on our water bills (if you have a water meter) and CO2 emissions associated with pumping fresh water and treating wastewater.
+Reducing this can save on your water bills (if you have a water meter) and CO2 emissions associated with pumping fresh water and treating wastewater.

 Simple water use changes can save you money and reduce the amount of water you waste.
 There are also several water saving products available to make it easier for you to save.